azotheblue/blog/readinglist.md

 ### [DIGITAL MINIMALISM](https://a.co/d/imI94H0)

-Just because technology makes something easier, does not make better
+Just because technology makes something easier, does not make it better

 >"All of man's problems stem from man's inability to sit quietly in a room" - Blaise Pascal